 You’ll be hard pressed to find a loaf of gluten free bread anywhere in Nepal, so I recommend doing the majority of your shopping before you depart.
-Like I mentioned, plan on bringing at minimum a packing cube full of snacks!
+Like I mentioned, plan on bringing at minimum a packing cube full of snacks (linked is the brand I personally use)!
 I did my shopping in three batches:

 Happy traveling, friends.
 And to anyone heading to Nepal – enjoy that Dal Bhat power!

 Browse all my gluten free travel guides here.
 Including: